-GCSE Physics notes: Investigating colour and the visible spectrum
+School Physics Notes: Investigating colour and the visible spectrum

 The visible spectrum and colour

-This page will help you answer questions such as ...
 Why are some colours designated as primary?
 What are secondary colours?
 How does a light filter work to produce particular colours?
 What has the colour of an object got to do with absorption and reflection?
 Why are stained glass windows a complex mixture of light filters?
+The difference between opaque, transparent and translucent materials

 Sub-index for this page